Learn how to identify symptoms of vestibular dysfunction, when the vestibular sense is primarily affected in a child with sensory processing disorder.

 • Struggles to mimic dance moves and exercises

 Treatment of sensory processing disorder is usually determined by an occupational therapist.
 The therapist would do an evaluation of the specific needs of your child then develop occupational therapy goals.
+If it is determined that the vestibular sense is mainly affected, then treatment is based on this determination.

-Because our son primarily had sensory seeking vestibular dysfunction his treatment has included therapeutic listening with a sensory diet and the wilbarger brushing protocol.
+Because our son primarily had sensory seeking vestibular dysfunction, his treatment has included therapeutic listening with a sensory diet and the wilbarger brushing protocol.
 As a result we have noticed immense improvements in his language, ability to transition to another activity, and sit still to focus on a task.